Lifespan Rehabilitation Services

 We have convenient outpatient locations throughout the state as well as programs at Rhode Island Hospital and its Hasbro Children’s Hospital, The Miriam Hospital, Vanderbilt Rehabilitation Center at Newport Hospital and Bradley Hospital.

-- Outpatient rehabilitation for those who require physical therapy, occupational therapy, audiology services or speech language pathology services
+• Outpatient rehabilitation for those who require physical therapy, occupational therapy, audiology services or speech-language pathology services.

-- Inpatient rehabilitation for patients who still require close medical supervision by a physician, 24-hour rehabilitation nursing care, and at least three hours of coordinated therapies per day
+• Inpatient rehabilitation for patients who still require close medical supervision by a physician, 24-hour rehabilitation nursing care, and at least three hours of coordinated therapies per day.

-- Acute care rehabilitation for patients who are experiencing functional impairment or physical deconditioning while hospitalized for any reason
+• Acute care rehabilitation for patients who are experiencing functional impairment or physical deconditioning while hospitalized for any reason.

-Our Services
+Our Rehabilitation Services

 Our highly trained physical, occupational and speech-language therapists specialize in providing rehabilitative treatment and care for all types of injuries and disorders, whether the goal is restoring function after a minor injury or recovery after serious injury or disease.
 Conditions that often require rehabilitation include cognitive or neuromuscular disorders, orthopedic conditions or injuries, burns, spine disorders, sports injuries, and recovery from surgery, as well as problems with hearing, speaking, and swallowing.
 Our goal is to help patients regain lost function, be as independent as possible, and prevent future injury.
 We provide seamless coordination of care for patients with a full spectrum of Lifespan health care experts including nurses, doctors, surgeons and behavioral health care providers.